Baby Jake: Characters

 Bumblebee is a bee Baby Jake befriended in Making Honey.
 He makes cameos throughout the series and makes a full appearance in Making Honey.

 Caterpillar is a caterpillar who lives in a tree.
 He joins Baby Jake to wriggle with him and transformed into a butterfly in To Wriggle.

 Purple Bees are alien bees from the honey planet in Making Honey.

 Giant Alien is a giant alien Baby Jake and Sydney accidentally landed on.

 Baby Moon is a moon with a baby face who appears in certain episodes a different moon was used in Tickle Toes.

 Paint Butterfly is a butterfly made out of paint in Painting in Space when Baby Jake, Spacey and the Hamsternauts painted the whole planet.

-Whale is a whale Baby Jake and Penguins Quinn befriended underwater.
+Whale is a whale that Baby Jake and Pengy Quinn befriended underwater.

-Sea Creatures are animals who live in the ocean in the arctic.
+Sea Creatures are a group of animals who live in the ocean.

 Rubber Ducky is a toy duck that squeaks and came to life in Bath Time.

-Snowmen are snowmen who do the Yacki Yacki Yogi dance with Baby Jake in the snow.
+Snowmen are some snowmen who live in the Arctic with Pengy Quinn and do the Yacki Yacki Yogi dance with Baby Jake in the snow.

-Snake is a snake who lives in the jungle.
+Snake is a snake who lives in the jungle with Sydney.

-Girrafes are giraffes who lives in the jungle.
+Giraffes are a group of giraffes that live in the jungle with Sydney.

-Blue Butterflies are blue butterflies who live on the jungle and snow.
+Blue Butterflies are some blue butterflies who live on the jungle and snow.

-Penguins are Penguins live on the snow.
+Penguins are penguins that live on the snow and are Pengy's friends.

-Elephant is an elephant in the jungle.
+Elephant is an big gray elephant in the jungle.

-Fireflies are fireflies who lit up the whole jungle in Pretty Lights.
+Fireflies are a group of fireflies who lit up the whole jungle in Pretty Lights.

-The Lizards are blue lizards during tropical adventures.
+The Lizards are blue lizards that show up during tropical adventures.

-Tree is a tree with a face in Tickle Toes.
+Rooter the Tree is a whimsical tree with a face in Tickle Toes.

-Bulldozer is a Bulldozer that appears in Building.
+Bulldozer is a magic sentient Bulldozer that appears in Building.